-[Full disclosure: In order to maximize marketing returns for its clients, Fathom operates primarily on a yearlong retainer basis with automatic monthly renewal after 12 months.
-Pricing is highly custom—therefore variable—but the typical inbound marketing engagement, for example, starts at $4–$5K per month.
+[Full disclosure: In order to maximize marketing returns for its clients, Fathom operates primarily on a long-term retainer basis.
+Pricing is highly custom—therefore variable—but the typical inbound marketing engagement starts at $4–$5K per month.
 Separate hours-based projects may also be considered on a case-by-case basis.
 See the full list of services.]

 Cost vs. Return

-As a result, the notion of marketing ROI has traditionally been somewhat abstract or reduced to a “brand exposure/popularity” model: A publication—TV show, magazine, newspaper, billboard—gets x many viewers of a certain demographic, and the advertiser estimates this exposure is valuable because some percentage of that sizable demographic is receptive to and will be influenced by the ad.
+As a result, the notion of marketing ROI has traditionally been somewhat abstract or simply reduced to a “brand exposure/popularity” model: A publication—TV show, magazine, newspaper, billboard—gets x many viewers of a certain demographic, and the advertiser estimates this exposure is valuable because some percentage of that sizable demographic is receptive to and will theoretically be influenced by the ad.
 Or, you simply know that your competitors are advertising in those places, so you do it to ‘keep up with the Joneses’ (er, Johnson & Johnson’s).

-Of course, in most cases (without doing extensive surveys, which bring their own associated problems of bias/unreliability) you never even have a general idea of how effective the advertising really is, but its necessity is an assumption you’re willing to live with because good ROI numbers tend to be hard to come by and companies have budgets for this sort of thing regardless.
-This line of thinking doesn’t evaluate the intrinsic value in a particular channel or the power of integrating multiple channels (both traditional and digital), leaving open the question of the actual business value (i.e. profitable revenue) of any marketing activity.
+Of course, in most cases (without doing extensive surveys, which bring their own associated problems of self-reporting and other biases/unreliability), you never even have a general idea of how effective the advertising really is, but its necessity is an assumption you’re willing to live with because good ROI numbers tend to be hard to come by and companies have budgets for this sort of thing regardless.
+This line of thinking doesn’t evaluate the intrinsic value in a particular channel or the power of integrating multiple channels (both traditional and digital), leaving open the question of the actual business value (i.e., profitable revenue) of any marketing activity.